ordercloud-api/ordercloud-seed/README.md

 ```
 - Run `npm install`
 - Run `npm run download`.
 This should create a file ordercloud-seed.yml with all the data in your organization.

+## Vision of what needs to be done

+In rough order of priority
+- Get a validate (upload) command working that reads a potential upload file and returns any errors
+- Get the upload command working.
+- Write automated tests of the validate command.
+- Create nice CLI entry points to this functionality
+- Nice to have features

+### Validate
+- Output is a list of errors with lines in the yaml file.
+If list is empty, validation passes.
+- Command looks something like `ordercloud-seed validate {file-path}`
+- Import has many error scenarios.
+Validate catches as many as it can before writing to Ordercloud to prevent a partial success.
+  - Bad Inputs
+  - Malformed YAML
+  - Malformed Schema
+  - Duplicate IDs
+  - Wrong type provided for field (use swagger, https://api.ordercloud.io/v1/openapi/v3)
+  - Missing required field (use swagger)
+  -Broken foriegn key between resources